 - 9.1 Accurate records and meaningful, statistical information are vital to the process of managing attendance.
-All Headteachers should be able to answer the following questions: - How much absence exists in my school? - What form does it take?
+All Senior Managers should be able to answer the following questions: - How much absence exists within my service? - What form does it take?
 Consider patterns of absence/reasons for absence. - 9.2 Records will be very useful to establish whether patterns of absenteeism exist.
 This information can be used to determine trends in sickness absence, (e.g. persistent higher levels of absenteeism at certain times as well as potential problem areas where the frequency of attendance is unsatisfactory and may require particular attention).
-Appendix B provides examples of how sickness absence levels can be analysed. - 9.3 The Senior Leadership Team/Governing Board should receive regular reports on levels of sickness absence within the school. - 9.4 The School processes personal data, including special categories of data, collected and processed during the absence management process in accordance with the School's Data Protection Policy.
-In particular, data collected as part of the absence management process and any subsequent stages of action under the Repeated Short Term Absence Procedure and the Long Term Sickness Absence Procedure is held securely and accessed by, and disclosed to, individuals only for the purposes of completing the procedures.
-Inappropriate access or disclosure of employee data constitutes a data breach and should be reported in accordance with the school's Data Protection Policy.
-It may also constitute a disciplinary offence, which will be dealt with under the school's Disciplinary Procedure. - 9.5 In the case of a 'mental health emergency' it may be appropriate to share information with the relevant emergency service and/or next of kin.
+Appendix B provides examples of how sickness absence levels can be analysed. - 9.3 The Head of Service should receive regular reports on levels of sickness absence within each area of their service.

+- 9.4 The Service processes personal data, including special categories of data, collected and processed during the absence management process in accordance with the Data Protection Policy.
+In particular, data collected as part of the absence management process and any subsequent stages of action under the Short Term and Repeated Absence Procedure and the Long Term Sickness Absence Procedure is held securely and accessed by, and disclosed to, individuals only for the purposes of completing the procedures.
+Inappropriate access or disclosure of employee data constitutes a data breach and should be reported in accordance with the Data Protection Policy.
+It may also constitute a disciplinary offence, which will be dealt with under the Disciplinary Procedure. - 9.5 In the case of a 'mental health emergency' it may be appropriate to share information with the relevant emergency service and/or next of kin.
 A mental health emergency is defined by the Information Commissioners Office as a "situation in which you believe that someone is at risk of serious harm to themselves, or others, because of their mental health.
 This can include the potential loss of life".
 There may be some situations when it is not appropriate to share information with the employee's next of kin and therefore judgement would need to be called in each situation.
 More information can be found on the ICO's website here Information sharing in mental health emergencies at work | ICO.
-Advice can also be sought from the Schools HR Team

-10. ABSENCE OF THE HEADTEACHER
+10. ABSENCE OF THE HEAD OF SERVICE

-10.1 The Chair of Governors will be the nominated person in respect of the Headteacher's absence and will monitor the absence.
+10.1 The relevant Director will be the nominated person in respect of the Head of Service's absence and will monitor the absence.
 They should ensure that the absence is recorded in the same way as it is for all other staff, and that any referral to the Occupational Health Unit is undertaken without unnecessary delay.
 In addition, they should ensure that return to work interviews are undertaken after each period of absence.
-If queries or concerns arise in relation to the absence of the Headteacher, these should be directed to a member of the Schools' HR Team, who will liaise with the Chair of Governors regarding further action to be pursued under these guidelines and their associated procedures.
+If queries or concerns arise in relation to the absence of the Head of Service, these should be directed to a member of the HR Service, who will liaise with the Director regarding further action to be pursued under these guidelines and their associated procedures.